DreSean-Sutton/the-ultimate-api/README.md

 ## Why build this?

-Well, Smash Ultimate is an excellent contender for my favorite game, so I made a frame data viewing app for it.
+Smash Ultimate is an excellent contender for my favorite game, so I made a [frame data viewing app](https://dresean-sutton.github.io/smashmate/) for it.
 I pulled my data from the best Smash API on the market, the [KuroganeHammer API](https://github.com/Frannsoft/FrannHammer).
 However, it is outdated and unmaintained for Smash Ultimate.
 In an effort to fill the gap for me and other developers, I decided to build my own RESTful API and give back to the Smash community.

 ## Live Demo and API documentation